adithjosh/mlsplayercomp/README.md

 # mlsplayercomp
 URL: https://mls2324comp.streamlit.app/
-Python App that creates radar or pizza charts for MLS Players based on 23/24 data.
+Python App that creates radar or pizza charts for MLS Players with 4 or more starts in the 2024 MLS season.
 Allows for comparison and similarity table creation.

 This streamlit app uses a dataset I created based on MLS 23/24 data from FBRef and utilizes the mplsoccer package to create Pizza and Python charts of MLS players alongside tables for similar players and best players per position based on chosen stats.